snphan/ReHM/PUB_fitbit/README.md

     npm install

-After you create the Cloud Heroku app, you need to point to it in a .env file.
-Create a .env file in this project and name it accordingly:
+After you create the Cloud Heroku app, you need to point to it in a env.js file.
+Create a env.js file in this project and name it accordingly:

 **/PUB_fitbit/env.js**